cmhughes/latexindent.pl/documentation/sec-indent-config-and-settings.rst

 	If ``latexindent.pl`` can not read your ``.yaml`` file it will tell you so in ``indent.log``.

-If you find that ``latexindent.pl`` does not read your YAML file, then it might be as a result of the default commandline encoding not being UTF-8; normally this will only occcur for Windows users.
+If you find that ``latexindent.pl`` does not read your YAML file, then it might be as a result of the default commandline encoding not being UTF-8; normally this will only occur for Windows users.
 In this case, you might like to explore the ``encoding`` option for ``indentconfig.yaml`` as demonstrated in :numref:`lst:indentconfig-encoding`.

 .. literalinclude:: demonstrations/encoding.yaml
  	:class: .baseyaml